Richard Secord: Background and education

-Richard Vernon Secord was born to Wahnetta and Lowell Secord in Larue, Ohio on 6 July 1932.
+Richard Vernon Secord was born to Wahnetta and Lowell Secord in LaRue, Ohio, on July 6, 1932.
 Two younger siblings, Sandra and Jim, were born in the next five years.
 Laura Secord was one of the ancestors in their family tree.
 Because they were poor, Lowell Secord taught his eldest son to use firearms for hunting for food from an early age.

 Lowell Secord was envious of a childhood friend who had graduated from West Point.
 To his son, he harped on the benefits of being paid to attend college, and the honor of a military career.
 Though Lowell moved to Marion, Ohio to become a welder as World War II began, he knew he had not improved his finances enough to afford to send a child to college.
-Young Richard adopted the goal of attending the service academy.
+Richard adopted the goal of attending the service academy.

 Lowell and Wahnetta divorced after the end of World War II.
 Wahnetta moved the children to Columbus, Ohio in search of better schools.
-Although her Quaker heritage opposed her to military academies, she also believed her son Richard should graduate from college.
+Although her Quaker heritage opposed her to military academies, she also believed Richard should graduate from college.
 Despite her opposition, Richard gained admission to West Point on his second try, having narrowly failed mathematics on his first academic testing.

 As the outbreak of the Korean War had decimated the Class of 1950, Secord's Class of 1955 underwent extraordinarily thorough combat training during his tenure.
 Secord fought, with limited success, on the academy's varsity boxing team for three years; on his coach's advice, he gave up the sport to evade possible damage to his eyesight.

 Secord graduated from West Point in 1955 and was then commissioned in the USAF, completing pilot training in August 1956.
 Secord later obtained an MSc in international affairs from the George Washington University in 1972, as well as graduating from the Air Command and Staff College in 1966 and the Naval War College in June 1972.